long water

 #longwater

-Similarly, fibre work communicates a strong sense of history, place, and knowing, found in the meanings, materials, and processes of production.
-In long water, artists embed the links between water and weaving in intricate forms, layered prints, and spirited installations that are guided by ancestral memory and grounded in personal interpretations.
+Water places have always been a wellspring of vitality, knowledge, and connection, yet these sites also resonate with the experiences of colonisation, difficult histories, and pressing environmental concerns.
+Fibre work communicates a strong sense of history, place, and knowing, found in its meanings, materials, and production processes.
+In Long Water, artists embed the links between water and weaving in intricate forms, layered prints, and spirited installations guided by ancestral memory and grounded in personal interpretation.

 This exhibition has been developed through relationships with artists and communities, particularly the Milingimbi Art and Culture Centre and Moa Arts.

-Download the long water: fibre stories education resource here.
+Download the education resource here.

 Artists